GALLEX: Detector

-The threshold for neutrino detection by this reaction is very low (233.2 keV), and this is also the reason why gallium was chosen: other reactions (as with chlorine-37) have higher thresholds and are thus unable to detect low-energy neutrinos.
+The threshold for neutrino detection by this reaction is very low (232.5 keV), and this is also the reason why gallium was chosen: other reactions (as with chlorine-37) have higher thresholds and are thus unable to detect low-energy neutrinos.

 In fact, the low energy threshold makes the reaction with gallium suitable to the detection of neutrinos emitted in the initial proton fusion reaction of the proton-proton chain reaction, which have a maximum energy of 420 keV.

 The produced germanium-71 was chemically extracted from the detector, converted to germane (71GeH4).
-Its decay, with a half-life of 11.43 days, was detected by counters.
+Its decay, with a half-life of 11.468 days, was detected by counters.
 Each detected decay corresponded to one detected neutrino.

 Results

 During the period 1991-1997, the detector measured capture rate of 73.1 SNU (Solar neutrino units).
 The follow-up GNO experiment found the capture rate 62.9.

 The rate of neutrinos detected by this experiment disagreed with standard solar model predictions.
 Thanks to the use of gallium, it was the first experiment to observe solar initial pp neutrinos.
-Another important result was the detection of a smaller number of neutrinos than the standard model predicted (the solar neutrino problem).
+Another important result was the detection of a smaller number of neutrinos than that model predicted (the solar neutrino problem).
 After detector calibration the amount did not change.
-This discrepancy has since been explained: such radiochemical neutrino detectors are sensitive only to electron neutrinos, and not to muon neutrinos or tau neutrinos, hence the neutrino oscillation of electron neutrinos emitted from the sun and travelling to the earth accounts for the discrepancy.
+This discrepancy has since been explained: such radiochemical neutrino detectors are sensitive only to electron neutrinos, and not to muon neutrinos or tau neutrinos, hence the neutrino oscillation of electron neutrinos emitted from the Sun and travelling to Earth accounts for the discrepancy.

+Results from GALLEX together with SAGE and later confirmed by the BEST experiment have reported a deficit in the expected decay of ${}^{71}\text{Ga}+\nu_e \rightarrow e^{-}+{}^{71}\text{Ge}$ that has been named the gallium anomaly.